 Knowing how to decorate is important if you want to create a beautiful room.
 But you know what's equally as important?
 Knowing what not to do.
 Sometimes simple (and very common) decorating mistakes are all that stand between you and the room of your dreams.
-Chances are good that if you have any decorating fails in your home they're related to one of these four issues.
+The chances are good that if you have any decorating fails in your home, they're related to one of these four issues.

 Choosing a Paint Color Online

 It happens all the time.
 You see a room on Pinterest or a television show, and you think "that's exactly the color I want!".
 You immediately go to the source guide, find the color, and proceed to paint your entire room in it.
 But when you're done, it doesn't look quite right.
 There are so many reasons why this happens.
 Magazine photos are touched up, computer monitors vary, and rooms in television shows are lit differently.
 Also, the light in your home can be far different than the light in the featured room.
 If you find a paint color with these methods, the best thing to do is use it as a starting point.
 Find the color and then test it in a small area of your room.
 See how the light affects it and how it works in your space.
 You may find you need to go a little lighter or a little darker.
 You might also decide the color just doesn't work.
 Blindly painting a color based on how it looks in someone else's home can result in a big decorating fail in your own house.
 There's much more that goes into choosing a paint color.